enkidevs/curriculum/linux/system-and-package-management/basic-package-management/check-the-version-of-a-package-on-a-debian-based-system.md

 ii  python    2.7.3-0ubuntu2 interact..
 ```

 The first column represents the *status* of the package.
-It is made up of 3 letters, the third one being used in case of an error.
+It is made up of 3 characters, the third one being used in case of an error.

 The first one refers to the *desired* state of the package, or how is supposed to be.
 In this case, `i` means the package is marked for installation.
 Other options are: